 Power Purchasing Agreements (PPA), solar system leases, and upfront purchasing

-14 states including Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Utah, Vermont, and Wisconsin.
+23 states including Arizona, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Utah, Vermont, and Wisconsin.

 SunRun, in operation for nearly two decades, focuses exclusively on residential projects and pioneered the solar lease model that other major companies now use.
 They use local contractors to complete installation projects.